JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_2/Amar_Das_Hyms.md

 The perverse die in pride ; they die an evil death.
 Everything befalleth according to God’s will; what can poor mortals do ° Man forgetteth the Master under the influence of pride and worldly love.
-Nanak, without the Name all is suffering ; happiness 1s forgotten.
+Nanak, without the Name all is suffering ; happiness is forgotten.

 <span id="p166">[<sup><small>p.
 166</small></sup>]</span>

 The truly pious have no fear of death :—

 He in whose heart the true Guru hath established God’s naime is freed from superstition.
-He singeth God’s name and praises, light appeareth, and the way 1s shown unto him.
+He singeth God’s name and praises, light appeareth, and the way is shown unto him.
 He destroyeth his pride, fixeth his attention on the one God, and implanteth the Name in his heart.
 By the Guru’s instruction Death cannot look at him, for he Is absorbed in the true Name.
 The Creator Himself pervadeth everything : He applieth to His name those who please Him.